As an Amazon Associate we earn from qualifying purchases. Learn more.

 Cons

-• Heavier and bulkier — not ideal for backpacking
+• Heavier and bulkier to carry for long backpacking trips

-Best For: Side sleepers with chronic back pain seeking loft
+Best For: Side sleepers seeking plush support for back pain

 Check Latest Price on Amazon